laborer/downtube/README.md

 Option `-n` prints out the IDs and titles of the given videos without downloading them.
-Combining with option `-c FILE`, which tracks videos that have been downloaded using FILE, you can filter out certain videos in a play list that you do not want by their titles.
+Combining with option `-c FILE`, which tracks videos that have been downloaded using FILE, you can filter out certain videos by their titles.
 For example, if you want to download videos from a play list without *Rick* in the title, you can first print out the play list as follows,

 ```
 $ sh downtube.sh -n http://www.youtube.com/playlist?list=PL8496A23849C610C1 >playlist.txt